TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ```matlab
 Neuromod_Toolbox_GUI
 ```

-**NOTE:** If you want to use the standalone app and install the supplied Matlab runtime version, it will ask you if you want to create a shortcut from the GUI to the Desktop.
-If you execute this shortcut, the GUI probably won't run !!
-This is because the execution folder of the application will be a temporary folder and not the downloaded GUI folder.
-Some required variables to start with will therefore not be found at the expected locations.
-Always start from the application file in the 'NeuroMod_GUI' folder!
+- If you don’t have a valid Matlab license, NeuroMod is also available as a standalone version.
+You just need to install a Matlab runtime version (at least 25.1) under: https://www.mathworks.com/products/compiler/mcr/index.html
+1. Download and install the Matlab runtime.
+2. Download the ‘NeuroMod Standalone Version‘ folder.
+3. Now you can start NeuroMod via the NeuroMod.exe file in the folder ‘NeuroMod Standalone Version’ folder.
+**NOTE:** If you want to use the standalone app, then only execute the NeuroMod.exe file from the ‘NeuroMod Standalone Version’ folder, since it is using the folder it is executed from to search for some resources within the ‘Modules’ folder.
 **NOTE:** After downloading, make sure that the folders within the NeuroMod folder are all named like in the repository!
-Otherwise you cannot use some features of NeuroMod including spike sorting and using NEO for data extraction.
+Otherwise, you cannot use some features of NeuroMod including spike sorting and using NEO for data extraction.
 - The GUI was created using Matlab version 2024b.
 In order for Matlab to be able to execute python code for the SpikeInterface spike sorting via this GUI, make sure your Matlab version is compatible with your python version!

 > ### **Get Started With Example Data**